biostars/bootcamp-central/web/archives/2019/install/shell_install.md

 ### Windows
 Computers with Windows operating systems do not automatically have a Unix Shell program installed.
-In this lesson, we encourage you to use an emulator included in Git for Windows, which gives you access to both Bash shell commands and Git.
+In this lesson, we encourage you to turn on [Developer Mode in Windows](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10) such that you can access a command line interface to use bash on Ubuntu on Windows.
+An alternative is to use the shell emulator included in Git for Windows, which gives you access to both Bash shell commands and Git.
 If you are attending a Software Carpentry workshop session, it is likely you have already received instructions on how to install Git for Windows.
 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.

-Other solutions are available for running Bash commands on Windows.
-There is now a Bash shell command-line tool available for Windows 10.
-Additionally, you can run Bash commands on a remote UNIX computer or server from your Windows machine.
-This can be done through a Secure Shell (SSH) client.
-One such client available for free for Windows computers is PuTTY.
-See the reference below for information on installing and using PuTTY, using the Windows 10 command-line tool, or installing and using a UNIX/Linux emulator.

 [How to Install Bash shell command-line tool on Windows 10][win10bashinstall] [Install and Use the Linux Bash Shell on Windows 10][win10bashuse]